anthony-jourdon/Genepy/README.md

 Some examples can be found in `scripts`  subdirectory.

 ## Installation
-To be able to import bcpy module its location needs to be known by `PYTHONPATH`.
+To be able to import genepy module its location needs to be known by `PYTHONPATH`.
 To do so, move yourself in bc-pre-processing and type

 `source bc-pre-proc.sh`